They are building 11,000 new homes in Folsom. But will there be enough water?

 The pumps ultimately didn't need to be used, and the barge was removed from the lake.
 But with those memories still fresh, Alan Wade, former president of the Save the American River Association, said it's baffling state water officials would tell Folsom they had doubts about its water supply yet would let the development proceed.

-"The reply from Folsom essentially told them to go pound sand: 'We're going to go ahead any away,'" Wade said.
+"The reply from Folsom essentially told them to go pound sand: 'We're going to go ahead anyway,'" Wade said.
 "I don't know how you can get away with that."

 Bee reporter Phillip Reese contributed to this story.